tybottorff/bottorffdocs/notes/literature_notes.md

 ## Results
  - elevated TCR convergence in baseline peripheral blood of those who respond to CTLA-4 blockade for cancer
 ## Discussion
- - **TCRs can have alpha or beta chain dominance, or codominance, in terms of contribution to antigen specificity**, one not contributing as much to specificity would mean it just plays an accessory/stabilizing role
+ - **TCRs can have α or β chain dominance, or codominance, in terms of contribution to antigen specificity**, one not contributing as much to specificity would mean it just plays an accessory/stabilizing role
 # TCR-ESM: employing protein language embeddings to predict TCR-peptice-MHC binding
- - trained on paired alpha beta TCR data
+ - trained on paired α β TCR data
 # TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
 ## Abstract
  - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning